Team Illinois

 Check out the prior Team Illinois rosters here: illinoisroundnet.com/pages/team-Illinois-roster

 Men’s and women’s players will earn points based on a standard event scale.
-Men’s players will also have an elevated point scale that carries a 1.5 multiplier from the standard event scale for some of the bigger events.
-Due to lower than expected turnout, the Peoria tournament’s points will use a 0.8 multiplier to keep results more comparable to events with a more typical team count.
-Certain events will be opportunities for men’s players to earn points and others will be opportunities for women’s players to earn points.
+There will also be elevated point scales that carry a 1.5x and 2x multiplier from the standard event scale at bigger events.
 Here is the list of events where points are available for each.

 Men’s